evanjpw/cheap-settings/docs/examples.md

 ## Type Conversion

-All basic Python types are supported:
+All basic Python types are supported, with or without type annotations:

 ```python
 from pathlib import Path